Building Control’s prime concern in all aspects of their work is public safety. Any dangerous buildings is obviously a cause for concerns.

 If we consider that a possible, but not immediate danger exists, we will contact the owner and serve a Dangerous Buildings Notice.
-This will set out the time by which the building/structure has to be made safe and the danger removed.
+This will set out the time when the owner must make the building/structure safe

 Where the danger is such that a building becomes uninhabitable, we can arrange for a Housing Officer to contact you regarding temporary accommodation.

-No charge will be made for the advice or guidance given by the Building Control Officer.
+There will be no charge for the advice or guidance given by the Building Control Officer.
 However, where it is necessary to use a contractor to deal with the danger, payment of their charges will be the responsibility of the owner of the building or structure.

 Report a dangerous structure

-If you notice a building in Eden district that you think may be dangerous, please report it to us.
-It would help us if you included in your report all the information about the building or structure including location.
+Report a dangerous structure online, if you notice a building, in Eden district, which you think may be dangerous.
+It would help us if you include in your report all the information about the building or structure including location.